diseraluca/diseraluca.github.io/_posts/2018-08-05-case-study-one-delta-mush-part-three.md

 This is the code for *normalize* for example.
 But this is just unnecessary considering the simplicity of the operation.

-Now, here we could actually remove the matrix completely and just work with a *double[4][4]* ( the other interesting thing about all of this is that, where we don't need the precision, we can the transform all this data to *float*s and vectorise it to move less memory per value and look it improves performance ).
+Now, here we could actually remove the matrix completely and just work with a *double[4][4]* ( the other interesting thing about all of this is that, where we don't need the precision, we can the transform all this data to *float*s and vectorise it to move less memory per value and look if it improves performance ).
 I haven't tried&timed it yet but I think it should be a good idea.
 Will probably do sooner or later.

 Now, after all this work do we have anything to brag about? ***Absolutely yes***.